nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 ---------------

-* Redis: provides persistence, nice graphical inspection tools available, supports ownCloud high-level file locking.
+* Redis: provides persistence, nice graphical inspection tools available, supports Nextcloud high-level file locking.

 * If Shibboleth is a requirement you must use Memcached, and it can also be used to scale-out shibd session storage (see `Memcache StorageService`_).